-- explain in a clear and consistent way WASA's application for price limits, its costs and the impact on customer bills; - set out its overall strategy for its business over the control period and into the future and identify in sufficient details all the strategic issues WASA faces that impedes the proper carrying out of its functions;
+• explain in a clear and consistent way WASA's application for price limits, its costs and the impact on customer bills;

-- include well-founded forecasts of costs (investments and maintenance expenditure) and revenue to ensure an adequate balance between supply and demand in the provision of service to customers; - provide estimates of the service provider's potential to reduce costs through improved efficiency; - establish timelines and identify outcomes to be achieved over the regulatory control period so that progress can be measured against those milestones; and - inform of all the relevant factors the RIC needs to consider in determining fair and reasonable price limits.
+- set out its overall strategy for its business over the control period and into the future and identify in sufficient details all the strategic issues WASA faces that impedes the proper carrying out of its functions; - include well-founded forecasts of costs (investments and maintenance expenditure) and revenue to ensure an adequate balance between supply and demand in the provision of service to customers; - provide estimates of the service provider's potential to reduce costs through improved efficiency; - establish timelines and identify outcomes to be achieved over the regulatory control period so that progress can be measured against those milestones; and - inform the RIC of all the relevant factors it should consider in determining fair and reasonable price limits.

-The RIC's views on a number of issues related to the regulatory framework, process and approach the RIC intends to take in assessing the service provider's submission will be put out for Consultation inclusive of, tariff structures, subsidies and mechanisms for assisting the lower income groups and incentive mechanisms.
+The RIC's views on a number of issues related to the regulatory framework, the process and the approach the RIC intends to take in assessing the service provider's submission will be put out for consultation with, and comments from stakeholders.
+Some of the issues include: